Deep Dive on The Favorite

 My Biggest Takeaway

-The Calder Trophy has a clear favorite, with Demidov leading the charge.
+The Calder Trophy has a clear favorite, with Schaefer leading the charge.
 While I am intrigued by the possibility of Misa emerging, it's also important to remember that really young players typically have a tough time adjusting to the NHL at first.
 Demidov has an excellent opportunity to make a huge impact, and will do enough to snag the Calder Trophy.

 Calder Trophy FAQs